Fred is Lost

 Keystone gameplay and how they affect the world

-Level design and working with clear constraints
+// Level design and working with clear constraints

 The vision to blockout

-Fred is Lost tells a very personal story about dealing with trauma, picking yourself back up and piecing together what's in front of you - tackling one obstacle at a time, at your own pace.
+Fred is Lost tells a very personal story about dealing with trauma, picking yourself back up and piecing together what's in front of you by tackling one obstacle at a time, at your own pace.
 Demonstrated with a set of puzzles serving as the metaphorical challenges ahead.

 The initial sketch and references

-The starting section of the level is inspired by a rocky archipelago, to mirror the story and convey the intended mood in a subtle way.
+The starting section of the level is inspired by a rocky archipelago.
+It's a designated space for exposition to mirror the story and convey the intended mood in a subtle way.

 Blocking out the tutorialization